* Italy-Germany bond yield spread comes off recent narrow levels

 Indeed, after an initial spike in early trade, Italian government bonds were among the best performers on the day by noon.

 The yield on 10-year Italian debt dropped 3 basis points to 1.88 percent, while most other euro zone government bond yields were lower 1-2 bps.

 "There is the danger that other banks need state support, but I think there's more clarity now that there is a solution for the banking sector," said ING strategist Martin van Vliet.

 Italy's bond yield spread over Germany see-sawed from 168 bps in early trade to 164 bps by midday.

 BBVA strategists believe that if the entire 17 billion euros is used, it would add about 1 percentage point to the country's debt as a percentage of its economic output.
 Italy's debt-to-GDP ratio is among the highest in the world at 132.6 percent at the end of 2016, according to EU data.

-Italy was also in the news on the political front, its centre-right parties proving the big winners in mayoral elections on Sunday, partial results showed.
+Italy was also in the news on the political front, its center-right parties proving the big winners in mayoral elections on Sunday, partial results showed.

-The vote is likely to put pressure on the centre-left government ahead of national elections due in less than a year.
+The vote is likely to put pressure on the center-left government ahead of national elections due in less than a year.